k88hudson/syntax-highlighting-theme-generator/src/docs/main.md

-# Test and Generate<br /> *Awesome* Syntax Highlighting Themes
+# Introducing the Syntax<br />Highlighting Theme Generator

-### Writing a custom theme for your favourite syntax highlighter doesn't have to be hard.
+### Forget trying to memorize class names and visualise hex colors.
+Writing a custom theme for your favourite syntax highlighter doesn't have to be hard!

-Forget trying to memorize what `.token-attribute` is supposed to be for and use this instead.

-All you have to do is edit the values on the right, and press the **Download CSS** button when you're done.
-You can also view the source `less` file if you're into that too.
+Just edit the values on the left and press the **Download CSS** button when you're done.
+You can also view the [source .less file](https://github.com/k88hudson/react-markdocs/blob/master/src/markdocs.less) if you're into that too.

-*Currently, this tool only supports syntax highlighting for [Prism.js](http://prismjs.com), but I'm happy to accept pull requests for more!*
+*Currently this tool only supports syntax highlighting for [Prism.js](http://prismjs.com), but I'm planning to add more in the near future.*

 ## <span id="examples">Examples</span>